 The average organized tour is 10 days although there are some that are 8 days.
 Most tours include many of your meals, plus baggage porterage, all your hotels, certain activities/excursions, and the services of a tour guide.
 There are different types of organized tours, with different levels of economy, comfort, excursion types, and schedules, so make sure you understand the difference between them and know whether you’re comparing apples to apples when making your decision.
 (Someone like me can help explain the differences if you’re feeling overwhelmed!)

-The point of going to Iceland is to SEE Iceland, and arguably the best way to do this is from a ship.
-It’s surprising to me, however, how few people investigate this option – perhaps because they think of Caribbean-style cruises with on-board entertainment and more focus on the ship rather than the destination, but cruising in Europe can be quite different.
+There are some lovely cruise options if you’d like to say you’ve sailed around the whole county!
 Depending on the cruise line, even your Zodiac boat expeditions are included, and you can often see more of the country than on a traditional tour.
 You’ll be treated to beautiful coastal scenery as you travel from one city to another, and won’t have to worry about doing your own driving or getting lost.

-–The “Ocean Diamond” ‘Iceland Circumnavigation’ trip run by ProIceland features 10 days of Iceland’s most famous cities.
-Reykjavik, Stykkisholmur, Isafjördur, Siglufjördur, Akureyri (2 days), Husavik, Seydisfjördur, Djupivogur, Vestmannaeyjar (Westman Islands), and back to Reykjavik, make this a true circumnavational cruise.
-All meals are included and all Zodiac excursions are included, but land excursions are extra.
-The cruise even provides you with your own windjacket to protect against the elements – it’s yours to keep afterwards!
+This cruise even provides you with your own windjacket to protect against the elements – it’s yours to keep afterwards!
 The rooms are comfortable and adequate – this cruise is focused on the destination and activities, not on over-the-top luxury, so it’s a good fit for many travelers.
-(However, you may end up with a hefty bill after booking shore excursions, so it’s important to mentally budget and prepare for that – I can help you by looking up the prices of the shore excursions.)
+(However, you may end up with a hefty bill after booking shore excursions, so it’s important to mentally budget and prepare for that or make sure your travel advisor shows you the excursion options in advance.)

 There are many other cruise lines that are not round-trip Iceland but that feature Iceland for a large portion of their cruise.
 This can be a good option for travelers who wish to see additional sights in Europe or who want to have a more traditional European visit.